 Like the Sukhoi Su-27, the Mikoyan MiG 29 was developed by the Soviet Union to combat the American F-16 in the 1970s.
 The MiG 29 is a large fighter, measuring 57 feet in length with a 37-foot wingspan.
 It is powered by twin turbofan engines and can reach Mach 2.25 at high altitudes.
 The MiG proved to be capable of a multitude of roles.
 Its intended purpose was air to air combat.
 However, it also was used in air to surface and precision targeting.
 Once the Soviet Union dissolved, it left the former members with a surplus of the aircraft.
 They have been exported to over 30 other nations, with India topping the list as the largest export operator.
 The US even purchased a small fleet from Moldova to get a better idea of the MiG capabilities (and to keep them out of the hands of Iran).
-If you think you might like to own a Soviet Era jet fighter, you can purchase your own MiG 29 for around $5 million.
+If you think you might like to own a Soviet Era jet fighter, you can purchase your own military aircraft for sale in the shape of a MiG 29 for around $5 million.

 Grumman F9F Panther

 The F9F Panther was the first jet fighter developed by its manufacturer, Grumman.
 Single-engined with straight wings, the Panther was a capable day fighter with the ability to carry a wide array of air to ground weapons.
 It was one of the first successful carrier-based jet fighters for the US Navy.
 This aircraft for sale saw heavy action in the Korean War, performing nearly half of the attack missions for the Marine Corps and the Navy.
 In fact, the Panther has a long lists of “firsts”.
 It gained the first air to air kill for the US Navy in Korea.
-Also, it was the first jet to be used by the famous Blue Angels flight team.
+Also, it was the first military aircraft for sale to be used by the famous Blue Angels flight team.
 The F9Fs were mostly pulled from front-line service in the mid-1950s but some were used for training purposes in the following few years.
 If you are lucky enough to own a flyable Panther, you’re in slim company as there are only two privately owned F9Fs in the US, with only one being airworthy.

 Grumman OV-1 Mohawk

 The Grumman OV-1 was developed in the 1950s as a replacement for the Cessna L-19 Bird Dog.
 The US Army needed an all-weather observation/attack plane that was faster, more powerful and outfitted with better armor than the Bird Dog.
 Grumman Aircraft Corporation won the project with their OV-1 Mohawk concept.
 It proved to be in a league of its own.
 The Mohawk was the first turboprop plane to be active in the US Army.
 It proved highly useful in a variety of military roles.
 Its aluminum-alloy floor and bullet-proof windows protected it from small ground arms.
 Its large finned tail and mounted engines allowed for superior maneuverability.
 At least one OV-1 variant had an internal camera and advanced side-looking radar (SLAR) which scanned the ground below and provided tracking that no other aircraft could match at the time.
-The OV-1 was finally retired from the US Army in 1996, but it remains one of the most modern warbirds that civilians can get their hands on.
+The OV-1 was finally retired from the US Army in 1996, but it remains one of the most exciting military aircraft for sale that civilians can get their hands on.

 Looking back on it, the DC-3 was one of the aircraft that really changed the industry.
 The cargo/transport aircraft took that duty to new heights – carrying 21 to 32 passengers or 6,000 pounds of cargo with a range of 1,500 miles – something that previously was not an option.
 Civil production on the DC-3 ended in 1942, but several hundreds if not thousands are still in flying condition today.
 That longevity is a testament to Douglas’ engineering and quality.
 The DC-3 was reduced the C-41 for military purposes and served as a VIP transport aircraft.
 The Secretary of War often times utilized the C-41.
 Recents auctions have placed the price of a Douglas DC-3 around $250,000 for civilian purchase.

 The most-produced aircraft by the British during World War II, the Supermarine Spitfire was also the only aircraft produced continually throughout the war.
 The Spitfire had several different variants with several different wing designs, but an esteemed 50 Supermarine Spitfire’s remain airworthy today.
 Many consider the Spitfire to be the single-most important aircraft in World War II, specifically for its success in the Battle of Britain.
 A recent Spitfire sold at auction for 2.5 million Euro, which equates to nearly $3 million.
 The Hawker Hurricane, which is also on this list, was superseded by the Spitfire as World War II went on.
-Its role in the Allied victory makes this a highly sought-after aircraft for civilians.
+Its role in the Allied victory makes this a highly sought-after military aircraft for sale civilians.